juliponti/gamefinder-react-app/README.md

 Users should be able to:

-- Use the carousel ✓
+- Use the carousel
-- Log in with the given credentials ✓
+- Log in with the given credentials
-- Search games by its name and platform avaiable (xbox, playstation, pc, nintendo) (not yet)
+- Search games by their name and platform available (Xbox, PlayStation, PC, Nintendo)
-- Click the game title to obtain more information about it (modal) (not yet)
+- Click the game title to obtain more information about it (modal)
-- Switch the view of the games (not yet)
+- Switch the view of the games
-- Switch themes (not yet)
+- Switch themes
-- Obtein the first game of the last to searches clicking in "last searches" (not yet)
+- Obtain the first game of the last to searches clicking in "last searches"
-- Log out (not yet)
+- Log out

 ### Screenshot

 Login
 ![image](https://user-images.githubusercontent.com/115493411/199963516-21b74955-66ae-4af5-87c6-04f34cdef664.png)

-Home(not yet)
+Home

 ### How to run the app